Plan the best Minnesota summer ever using our free printable Twin Cities Summer Bucket List featuring 37 fun and family-friendly things to do!

 St. Paul Saints game: The Saints may now be a Triple-A Affiliate of the Twins, but their games are still just as fun with lots of zany on-field promotions and a kids’ play area at the stadium.
 Tickets on the berm are just $5, and you can also sometimes find ticket deals on Groupon.

 Sparky Show at Como Zoo: Sparky the Sea Lion is back!
-Shows run daily at 11:30 am and 2:30 pm at the newly renovated Como Harbor.
+Sparky shows run daily at 11:30 am and 2:30 pm at the newly renovated Como Harbor.
 And as always, admission to Como Zoo is free (although they encourage donations).
-Just be sure to reserve your day/time in advance.

 Twins game: Any day is a great day for a Twins game, but Sunday is a perfect day to attend a game since it’s Kids Day!
-Enjoy half-price kids meals, free autographs, face painting, and even run the bases.
-Read all about the Minnesota Twins Ticket Promotions for the 2022 season.
+Enjoy half-price kids meals, free autographs, face painting, and even run the bases after the game.
+Read all about the Minnesota Twins Ticket Promotions for the 2024 season.

 Farmers market: Chances are there’s a farmers market in your area, probably with live music, too!
 Visit with the kids and pick up a fun treat or some fresh produce.
 Check to see if your farmers market has a Power of Produce (PoP) Club that gives children ages 4 – 12 a $2 token to spend on fresh fruits and vegetables.